pypeit/PypeIt/doc/cookbook.rst

   - And *setup* and *configuration* too.

-  - Specific advice on :doc:`spectrographs` is provided in their own doc page (although not every supported spectrograph has stand-alone documentation)
+  - Specific advice on :doc:`spectrographs/spectrographs` is provided in their own doc page (although not every supported spectrograph has stand-alone documentation)

   - Invariably something will be out of date.
 When you see an egregious